karsonkalt/gamepage_front_end/README.md

 3. Run rails migrations by running `rails db:migrate`
 4. Run the seed file by running `rails db:seed`
 5. Serve the rails backend by running `rails s`
-6. If you have changed the localhost, open `global.js` inside the front end directory and update the root variable.
+6. If you have changed the localhost, open `global.js` inside the frontend directory and update the root variable.
 7. Open `index.html` in your browser.

 ## Architecture
-GamePage front end is divided up into two directories, components and services.
-The components directory contains classes for each major component of the front end: Game, Menu, Messenger, Score, Session, and User.
+GamePage frontend is divided up into two directories, components and services.
+The components directory contains classes for each major component of the frontend: Game, Menu, Messenger, Score, Session, and User.
 The services directory contains the API fetch calls that GET and POST to the rails server: GameAPI, ScoreAPI, SessionAPI, and UserAPI.

 The backend is managed through rails MVC architecture and renders JSON.
 The database is managed through ActiveRecord and layers on ruby models with instance methods for additional funcitonality.